JAremko/drop-in/README.md

 echo 'Done!'
 ```
 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *
+  - *If you want to use publicly build image it's a good idea to use `mosh ... --ssh="ssh -o StrictHostKeyChecking=no ..." ...` to ignore server's identity.*
   - *You'll need `PowerlineFonts` on your machine([instruction](https://github.com/JAremko/alpine-vim/blob/master/powerline.md)).*
   - *If Vim or Powerline doesn't look right in the tmux try `tmux -2` and make sure that client's `TERM` variable set to support 256 colors*
   - *Don't forget to replace `ADD https://github.com/jaremko.keys /home/developer/.ssh/authorized_keys` in the [Dockerfile](https://hub.docker.com/r/jare/drop-in/~/dockerfile/) with your key or mount it `-v <your-key>:/home/developer/.ssh/authorized_keys`*